 Michael Clarke (June 3, 1946 – Dec.
 19, 1993) was the drummer for the rock group the Byrds.
 Died from liver failure caused by alcoholism.
-It was a direct result of more than three decades of heavy alcohol consumption.
+It was a direct result of more than three decades of heavy alcohol drinking.
 (Birth name Michael James Dick.)

 Brian Connolly (Oct.
 5, 1945 – Feb.
 10, 1997) was a Scottish singer and songwriter.
 Lead singer for the rock band The Sweet.
 Died from kidney failure, liver failure and repeated heart attacks caused by his alcoholism.

 Alice Cooper (born Feb.
 4, 1948) is a singer and songwriter.
 He also plays, guitar, drums, and harmonica.
 Cooper hasn’t drunk alcohol since the mid-1980s.
 (Birth name Vincent Damon Furnier.)

 Lana Del Rey (born June 21, 1985) is a singer, songwriter and record producer.
 She no loner drinks.
 Now works with an outreach program for people with alcohol and drug addictions.
 (Birth name Elizabeth Woolridge Grant.)